codesqueak/GardenLEDLamp/README.md

 I decided to see if it was possible to replace the electronics package with something that would address the issues:

-* A larger, better packed (hopefully!) solar cell was sourced
+* A larger, better packaged (hopefully!) solar cell was sourced
 * An efficient circuit was designed around the QX5252F LED driver
 * The electronics package was small enough to be dipped in a protective coating and housed in a closed container